 If you have My Photo Stream turned on, it gets rid of all of the headaches and hassles that come with transferring your pictures back and forth across your devices.
 Still, it’s not without flaws and may not be suited for all of your needs.
 Let’s take a closer look at how My Photo Stream works and what it works for.

 My Photo Stream looks like any other photo album in the Photos app.
 It allows you to view all of your most recent pictures and videos, no matter what device you took them with.
 For example, if you take a picture using your iPhone, My Photo Stream will automatically sync it across all your Apple devices so that the next time you pick up your iPad, you’ll see that picture in your Photo Stream.

 There are some limitations to My Photo Stream.
 It only saves your last 1,000 pictures for 30 days.
 So, while My Photo Stream doesn’t save your photo library in its entirety, it does guarantee that regardless of which device you’re using, you’ll always have your most recent pictures saved.

 One of the most significant ways My Photo Stream can help is with improving your photo editing workflow.
 Shortly after you take a picture on your iPhone, you’ll see it in your Photo Stream on your computer without ever physically connecting the two.
 From there, you can make any edits or just organize it in the library on your computer.

-This is obviously a much simpler way to sync pictures between devices, but it’s also a huge time-saver — provided you’re on a reliable Wi-Fi network.
+This is obviously a much simpler way to sync pictures between devices and access your recent iCloud photos, but it’s also a huge time-saver — provided you’re on a reliable Wi-Fi network.